sswam/allemande/doc/guide.md

 - Currently, free users enjoy unlimited text chat and image gen.
 - The only case where you might be limited, is if you are using expensive chat models too much.
 - We ask free users to participate in public chat, give feedback, or contribute in some way.
+- You can view your usage and its cost by pressing the <i class="bi-currency-dollar"></i> button at top-right.
+Press the same button again to close it.
+- Free users should try to keep their usage under $2 per month.
+Some models are currently free to use, and many are very inexpensive.

 ## Rules